-Arbor Assessments for Primary Schools is more than a tracker – it's an integral part of your MIS.
+Arbor Assessments is more than a tracker it's an integral part of your MIS.
 Create, enter, track and analyse formative, summative, ad hoc and statutory assessments, all in one system.

 Here are some of the benefits of managing your assessments in Arbor:

-- Keep parents in the loop on pupil progress through the Parent Portal and the Arbor App
+• Keep parents in the loop on pupil progress through the Parent Portal and the Parent App

-- Cut down on assessment admin with straightforward marksheets, automatic report cards and automatic reminders for data collection
+• Cut down on assessment admin with straightforward marksheets, customisable report cards and automatic reminders for data collection

 The best thing is, you don’t have to be an expert to set up your assessments in Arbor.
 Use our handy guide below to choose a ready-to-go assessment approach, and get going straight away.